Humpback Whales

 Learn the Language of the Whales with Whale Watch Western Australia as we enjoy cetacean observation on a daily basis with the whales and dolphins of Western Australia.
 A whale must ensure conservation of energy if they are to survive and thrive in the challenging elements of a marine environment and that is why everything they do is for a very important reason.
 Surface activity especially is significantly energy draining and we must interpret the conversation at the time it is happening to understand the language the whales are looking to communicate.

 There is an enormous variety of different surface activities and body language we can see when observing cetaceans and by carefully monitoring these behaviours during our interactions we understand the reasons behind their decisions.
 Understanding the Language of the Whales ensures that we are better able to observe behaviour and not influence behaviour during our interactions.
-The magnificent cetaceans of Western Australia light up our coastline with their conversations and it is a great privilege to have the opportunity to better understand their language, allowing us to respect our whales environment, culture and communities
+The magnificent cetaceans of Western Australia light up our coastline with their conversations and it is a great privilege to have the opportunity to better understand their language, allowing us to respect our whales environment, culture and communities.

 Breach